Frequently Asked Questions

 • An initial assessment to understand your current health, capabilities and physical status

-• An explanation of how exercise can assist with treating or improving conditions/quality of life
+• Education on how exercise can assist with treating or improving your health and quality of life

-• An opportunity to determine and discuss goals relating to health and exercise, with strategies to achieve these goals
+• An opportunity to determine and create meaningful goals to you relating to health and exercise, with strategies to achieve these goals

-• Development of an individualised exercise program, home or clinic based, in a group or individual setting
+• Development of an individualised treatment plan and exercise program, home or clinic based, in a group or individual setting

-• Discussion and instructions on how to complete the prescribed program, instructions on correct techniques, intensity and frequency of the exercises in your program
+• Discussion and ongoing support to help you stay on track with your treatment plan, complete the prescribed program, instructions on correct techniques, intensity and frequency of the exercises in your program

-• A detailed written report back to your referring GP, specialist or other health practitioner
+• A detailed written report back to your referring GP, specialist or other health professional

 If there is necessary information that is required to be passed on between health professionals working towards your treatment, then with your permission we will be in contact to discuss the best treatment pathway for you.
 If referred by your doctor, we will provide a written report detailing the findings of your initial assessment and treatment plan.